PROGESTERONE GENERATES ALLOPREGNANOLONE

-In the brain Progesterone changes into Allopregnanolone, so the effect of taking it is immediate improvement of all the functions of that amazing, indispensable king of the hormone family.
+In the brain Progesterone generates Allopregnanolone, so the effect of taking it is immediate improvement of all the functions of that amazing, indispensable king of the hormone family.
 (Allopregnanolone promotes normal sleep patterns, does brain maintenance, repairs demyelinated nerves, helps to control pain, enhances self-image, and improves cognition and memory.
 It is antianxiety, prosocial and antidepressant, thereby cancelling the effects of stress and preventing high blood pressure and the problems it causes).

 Males produce little progesterone, which perhaps is the reason for women’s advantage in the memory department.

-Importantly, neither men nor women make enough progesterone after menopause/andropause,
+Importantly, neither men nor women make enough progesterone after menopause/andropause.

 Progesterone deficiency causes menstrual irregularity, PMS and infertility in women, and in both sexes it is a cause of insomnia, poor self-image and a loss of “tranquility”.

 Especially when combined with other deficiencies, progesterone deficiency is a cause of anxiety, depression, fuzzy thinking, memory loss, confusion and possibly, Alzheimer’s disease.

 A nightly dose of progesterone, taken with melatonin *, maintains levels of progesterone in the brain, to take advantage of the benefits of the hormone itself and of Allopregnanolone, especially in brain maintenance and repair.**

 Some practitioners believe, as I do, that maintaining progesterone at adequate levels will prevent, or retard, development of Alzheimer’s and other neurological diseases.